I'm a member

-There are more than 1200 unique mutations on at least 13 genes that have been associated with LQTS.
+There are more than 1200 unique mutations on at least 13 genes encoding potassium-channel proteins, sodium-channel proteins, calcium channel-related factors, and membrane adaptor proteins that have been associated with LQTS.
 In addition to single mutations, some cases of LQTS are associated with deletions or duplications of genes.
 This may be the case in up to 5% of total cases of LQTS.
 These types of mutations may not be identified by gene sequence analysis.
 They can be more reliably identified by chromosomal microarray analysis (CMA), also known as array comparative genomic hybridization (aCGH).
 Some laboratories that test for LQTS are now offering detection of LQTS-associated deletions and duplications by this testing method.
 This type of test may be offered as a separate test and may need to be ordered independently of gene sequence analysis when testing for LQTS.

 The absence of a mutation does not imply the absence of LQTS; it is estimated that mutations are only identified in 70%-75% of patients with a clinical diagnosis of LQTS.
-For these reasons, the most informative result of testing would probably occur when a family member undergoes genetic testing for a specific genetic mutation that has been identified in symptomatic relatives known to have LQTS.
-Interpretation of the results will likely be improved as the database grows.
+A negative test is only definitive when there is a known mutation identified in a family member and targeted testing for this mutation is negative.
 Other laboratories have investigated different testing strategies.
-For example, Napolitano and colleagues propose a three tiered approach, first testing for a core group of 64 codons which have a high incidence of mutations, followed by additional testing for less mutations.
+For example, Napolitano and colleagues propose a 3-tiered approach, first testing for a core group of 64 codons that have a high incidence of mutations, followed by additional testing of less frequent mutations.

 Catecholaminergic Polymorphic Ventricular Tachycardia

 Mutations in 4 genes are known to cause CPVT, and investigators believe other unidentified loci are involved as well.
 Currently, only 55% to 65% of patients with CPVT have an identified causative mutation.
-Mutations to RYR2 or KCNJ2 result in an autosomal dominant form of CPVT with CASQ2 and TRDN-related CPVT exhibiting autosomal recessive inheritance.
-Some authors have reported heterozygotes for CASQ2 and TRDN mutations rare, benign arrhythmias.
+Mutations to the gene encoding the cardiac ryanodine receptor (RYR2) or to KCNJ2 result in an autosomal dominant form of CPVT.
+CASQ2 (cardiac calsequestrin) and TRDN-related CPVT exhibit autosomal recessive inheritance.
+Some authors have reported heterozygotes for CASQ2 and TRDN mutations for rare, benign arrhythmias.
 RYR2 mutations represent the majority of CPVT cases (50-55%) with CASQ2 accounting for 1-2% and TRDN accounting for an unknown proportion of cases.
 The penetrance of RYR2 mutations is approximated at 83%.